 – “Stop!
 In the Name of Love,” by the Supremes

 - Now rinse and dry thoroughly.

 Hand Sanitizer How-To’s

 If hands are actually dirty, you will need soap and water.
 But an alcohol-based hand sanitizer is perfectly fine to use throughout the day, especially for blowing the nose, coughing or sneezing.
 For some people living with dementia, hand sanitizer can pose a danger because it is toxic if ingested.

 At The Moments, we keep hand sanitizer at the reception desk and at the nursing stations.
 Staff can put it on their own hands and on the hands of a resident using the same methods.

 Many people grew up with hygiene routines.
 Even as their cognitive abilities fade, they may well remember mother’s admonition to “Wash your hands and face before you get in bed.”

 Visible, eye-catching signage on the bathroom mirror, on the fridge or by the kitchen sink, can provide a reminder that reinforces hand-washing routines:

 - After using the bathroom

-The Moments is conducting informational video calls and virtual tours for new residents.
-Please complete a request using our virtual visit form.
+The Moments of Lakeville is conducting informational video calls and virtual tours for new residential memory care residents.